nishanth01/nishanth01/README.md

 - <a href="https://github.com/nishanth01/summary_final">Long text summarization using Pointer Generator Networks</a>
     - More details can be found in this <a href="https://drive.google.com/file/d/1Ql2J15E7EuZrhq9wQeKuZ1zrWZl7R-zm/view?usp=sharing">paper</a>
-- <a href="https://github.com/UCB-MIDS/w210_lastFM">Predicting user session length in media streaming</a>
+- <a href="https://github.com/UCB-MIDS/w210_lastFM">Predicting user session length in streaming media</a>
 - <a href="https://github.com/nishanth01/CarND-Capstone">Programming a self driving car</a>
 - <a href="https://github.com/nishanth01/CppND-System-Monitor">Implement a system monitor using C++</a>
 - <a href="https://www.ischool.berkeley.edu/projects/2018/beer-lovers-guide-breweries">A Beer Lover's guide to Breweries</a>